 - a.
-The receiver shall implement the MHP security framework as described in # 12 of the MHP specification [30]. - b.
-The default setting of the receiver shall be MHP Security "ON" (see below). - c.
-Performance degradation for signed applications when security is ON shall be minimal.
+The receiver shall implement the MHP security framework as described in Section 12 of the MHP specification [25]. - b.
+The default setting of the receiver shall be MHP Security "ON" (see below).

 The recommended procedure for the attribution of (application) signing keys for Italy is to be set out in a specific document.